 - If you purchase solar after April 2022, you will start on NEM 2 for a set period of years, but you will have to pay extra solar fees each month.

-How Are California Utilities Changing Solar?
+How Are California Utilities Changing Solar Power Systems?

 Can You Avoid These Changes To NEM?

-The solar market will change drastically in the next few years, and you should try to lock-in the great incentives we currently have available to us.
+The solar market will change drastically in the next few years, and you should try to lock in the great incentives we currently have available to us.

 Even new commercial and agricultural solar customers will be subject to these new rules, which means they might be subject to monthly fees as high as $3,600 for a 250 kW system.

 History Of Net Energy Metering

 Back when it started, net metering provided a one-to-one credit.
 A kWh that was exported was worth one kWh back from the grid.

-These additional charges were meant to help pay for low-income bill assistance, energy efficiency programs, and wildfire mitigation.
+These additional charges were meant to help pay for low-income utility bill assistance, energy efficiency programs, and wildfire mitigation.

-Now, the proposed changes in NEM 3, they will be worth up to 80% less than that!
-From the outside, this seems like a simple money grab from greedy investor-owned companies.
+Now, the proposed changes in NEM 3 will be worth up to 80% less than that!
+From the outside, this seems like simple money grabs from greedy investor-owned companies.

 If you have been interested in solar for your home, the time to act is now!